Fotasteam/ProjectEuler/Project Euler #1: Multiples of 3 and 5/Problem1.md

 ## Explanation

-This solutionn is way over-engineered, it can easily be answered using brute-force, however hackerranks constraints require a more complex solution.
+This solution is way over-engineered, it can easily be answered using brute-force, however hackerranks constraints require a more complex solution.
-- For every n we calculate **sum3**, **sum5** and **sumboth** seperately.
+For every n we calculate **sum3**, **sum5** and **sumboth** seperately.
 Why do we calculate the sum of both?
 We are going to subtract the instances, where the number is devisable by both **3** and **5**.